Dark Mode Converter

 → Reduce saturation: #F87171

-→ Keep the meaning but reduce visual fatigue
+→ Keep semantic meaning but reduce visual fatigue